HarrySolsem/MyCVRepository/content/engelsk/resume.md

 ### Multiple employers, 1995 – 2010

 I have held several technical operative positions that has given me extended experience in all phases of digital product development, operations of IT-systems and working in project teams.
-More details on my Linkedinprofile.
+More details on my [LinkedIN profile](https://bit.ly/solsemlinkedin).

 ***